Road blues a major concern for NRL's New Zealand Warriors - WHIZ News

 Warriors chief executive Cameron George said the players will leave with the full support of the club and the remaining players.

-“We can’t say enough about the sacrifice they have made being away from their families so long,” George said.
+“We can’t say enough about the sacrifice they have made being away from their families so long,” George told the Australian Associated Press.
 “We fully understand the predicament they have been in and we’re so appreciative of what they have done in committing to the cause for as long as they have.

 “When we traveled to Australia we promised the players everything possible in our control would be done to secure travel exemptions for their families to join them.
 There hasn’t been any sign of a favorable result, which we accepted was always a possibility.”